Libya

 Current environmental issues affecting the Libyan people: desertification; limited natural freshwater resources; the Great Manmade River Project, the largest water development scheme in the world, bring water from large aquifers under the Sahara to coastal cities; water pollution is a significant problem; the combined impact of sewage, oil byproducts, and industrial waste threatens Libya’s coast and the Mediterranean Sea.

-Google maps Libya
+Google Maps Libya

 The capital and other divisions